 As karate became established in the mainstream of Japanese culture it underwent a process of institutionalisation.
 This included the introduction of standardised training robes (gi), the coloured belt grading system, the codification of a formal syllabus, and the decision made during the 1936 Meeting of the Masters to change the name of the practise from “Chinese hand” or ‘Tang hand’ (唐手) to “empty hand” (空手).
-The new moniker was adopted in an effort to improve compatibility with the militant strain of nationalism that then dominated Japanese politics.
-In Japanese, conveniently, the old and the new names are pronounced in exactly the same way: karate.
+The new name was adopted in an effort to improve compatibility with the militant strain of nationalism that then dominated Japanese politics.
+In Japanese, the old and the new names are, conveniently, pronounced in exactly the same way: karate.

 Gains popularity in the West

 Following Japan’s defeat in the Second World War, the country became host to several thousand occupying American troops.
 Many of these servicemen took an interest in karate and began attending training sessions in the dojos of local Senseis.
-As greater numbers of these servicemen returned home, karate began filtering its way into US public consciousness.
+As greater numbers of these servicemen returned home, karate began to seep into US public consciousness.

 Hollywood soon caught wind of this mysterious eastern martial art and quickly recognised its screen potential.
 The martial arts movies of the 60s and 70s proved immensely popular.
-The reach and commercial success of these films sparked an international craze for karate, and by extension, oriental martial arts in general.
-This craze was fuelled, perhaps in no small way, by the silver screen’s fantastical depictions of oriental martial artists performing feats of superhuman prowess.
+The reach and commercial success of these films sparked an international craze for karate and oriental martial arts in general; a craze fuelled, perhaps in no small way, by the silver screen’s fantastical depictions of martial artists performing feats of superhuman prowess.

 Recognition as a competitive sport